|||||||||||||||||

 The landscape surrounding Suraj Tal is otherworldly – barren, rocky mountains in shades of brown, rust, and purple create a stark moonscape devoid of vegetation.
 The lake itself appears in different hues depending on the time of day and weather conditions, ranging from deep blue to turquoise to emerald green.

 Suraj Tal is accessible only during the summer months when the Manali-Leh highway is open.
 The lake lies just beside the highway, approximately 65 km from Keylong and 100 km from Manali.
-Despite its roadside location, the extreme altitude means visitors should be properly acclimatized before spending time here.
+Despite its roadside location, the extreme altitude means visitors should be properly acclimatised before spending time here.

 The lake is particularly popular with:

-- Motorcycle enthusiasts doing the legendary Manali-Leh ride
+• Motorcycle enthusiasts doing the legendary Manali-Leh ride

-- Landscape photographers capturing its dramatic setting
+• Landscape photographers capture its dramatic setting

-- Adventure seekers exploring the remote Lahaul-Spiti region
+• Adventure seekers exploring the remote Lahaul-Spiti region

 12. Dhankar Lake